 Use a GPS watch or phone app

-Obviously, the easiest way to figure out your pace if you’re running outside is with a GPS watch or phone app.
-But remember that this is going to give you good information, but it’s not completely accurate.
+Obviously, the easiest way to calculate your pace is with a GPS watch or app.
+But remember that, while this gives you good information, it’s not completely accurate.

 For example, I recently ran a 5k with my brother-in-law, and we had an 8-minute mile pace goal.
 When I looked down at my watch during the first mile, it said that it was an 8:30 pace.
 I thought we were running faster than that, but we sped it up just a bit.